iPapatsoris/Parallel-Jacobi/README.md

 # parallel-jacobi

 Parralel programs over MPI, MPI+OpenMp and CUDA, that implement the jacobi method to solve Poisson's equation.
-Project for MSc Parralel Programming 2020 course.
+Project for MSc Parallel Programming 2020 course.